carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 ---

-Add Your User to the Docker Group
+## Step 2. 👤➕🐳 Add Your User to the Docker Group

 It must show "carlos"
 ```bash